zitadel/zitadel/docs/docs/apis/proto/management.md

 > **rpc** ResetCustomPasswordChangeMessageTextToDefault([ResetCustomPasswordChangeMessageTextToDefaultRequest](#resetcustompasswordchangemessagetexttodefaultrequest))
 [ResetCustomPasswordChangeMessageTextToDefaultResponse](#resetcustompasswordchangemessagetexttodefaultresponse)

-Removes the custom passwordless link message text of the organisation The default text of the IAM will trigger after
+Removes the custom password change message text of the organisation The default text of the IAM will trigger after